Electronic Cigarettes / Vapes: A-Z Glossary of Terms

 Hot Spot: When building and installing coils on an RBA, areas where coils touch or are in some way damaged may heat up faster than others, these hot spots need to be smoothed out when you pulse and tweak your coils.

-KKanthal Wire: A pliable Ion-Chromium-Alluminium alloy wire, commonly used in non TC coils as it has a very low TCR.
+Kanthal Wire: A pliable Ion-Chromium-Aluminium alloy wire, commonly used in non TC coils as it has a very low TCR.

-LED: at the tip of an e-cig there is an LED (Light Emitting Diode) which lights up to give the impression of the cigarette being alight – it makes it look a little more like a conventional, tobacco cigarette (or analogue).
-Sometimes the LED might flash or change colour to show the status of the battery e.g. whether it needs charging.
+LED: On a vape you will usually find an LED (Light Emitting Diode) which might flash or change colour to show the status of the battery e.g. whether it needs charging.

-Leaking: as the term suggests, this is when the e-liquid, e-solution or juice leaks from an overfilled atomiser or cartomiser.
+Leaking: as the term suggests, this is when the e-liquid leaks from an overfilled atomiser.
+It also can be caused by faulty seals, insufficient wicking (rebuildable decks) or the wrong e-liquid.
 Clearly, this can damage the heating element or battery.

 Lithium-Ion Battery: The type of rechargeable battery used in vape devices, either as external or built in cells.
 External variations include 18650s, 20700s and 21700s.

-Low resistance or LR: this is a reference to the ohm rating of the cartomiser or atomiser.
-The lower resistance usually makes the heating element get hotter more quickly and produce vapour faster – and sometimes in greater volume than a standard atomiser of cartomiser.
+Low resistance or LR: this is a reference to the ohm rating of the atomiser.
+The lower resistance usually makes the heating element get hotter more quickly and produce vapour faster – and sometimes in greater volume than a standard atomiser.

-Manual: (as opposed to automatic), this refers to the type of e-cig that has a button which needs to be pressed to turn on the heating element and pump liquid through the atomiser to make vapour.
-I might be a little more awkward to use than an automatic but it is less susceptible to leaking.
+Manual: (as opposed to auto), this refers to the type of e-cig that has a button which needs to be pressed to turn on the heating element to make vapour.

 Millilitres or ml: the amount of e-liquid, by volume, in any given capsule.